The ability to sustain boredom is a modern virtue — Mark Manson, Twitter

 Getting comfortable with boredom is something we all have to do, now more than ever as we spend significant time indoors and unfortunately, on our phones.

 While boredom can be unbearable and demotivating, ultimately, it serves many higher purposes.
 Also, apparently boredom is a lit topic.
-Upon investigating, I found that: 1) there are people out there who research boredom for a profession — like the two Manns I refer to in this article, and 2) There’s an which hosts #BoredomConferences.
+Upon investigating, I found that: 1) there are people out there who research boredom for a profession — like the two Manns I refer to in this article, and 2) There’s an International Society of Boredom Studies which hosts #BoredomConferences.
 The more you know.

 Continue reading or you’ll regret scrolling through Instagram for the next hour instead of bathing in boredom and gaining all the perks I’m about to share with you.
 I promise, this is going to get interesting-ish?